Pons Aelius: Excavations

 Much of the fort remains buried underneath the medieval Castle Keep, which gave the city of Newcastle its name.
 Few excavations have taken place and there is little to see due to the castle and surrounding city centre buildings being built over the fort's layout.
 However, the fort's praetorium, principia and two granaries are known to be in the environs of the castle, and their outlines can be seen marked out in stone adjacent to the castle keep.
 The remains of an original milecastle were found behind the Newcastle Arts Centre, just off the A186 Westgate Road.
-The precise line of Hadrian's Wall in the vicinity of the fort has not been found, so it is not known for example if the fort was attached to the Wall.
+The precise line of Hadrian's Wall in the vicinity of the fort has not been found, so it is not yet known for example if the fort was attached to the Wall, though they cannot have been far apart.

 Excavations around the castle keep and dredging of the Tyne yielded finds typical of Roman encampments.
 These include pottery shards, engravings, seven altar stones, around eleven building inscriptions (one recording possible restoration of a bath-house outside the fort) and more recently a stone dedicated to empress Julia Domna dated 213.
-The collection is housed at the Great North Museum: Hancock.
+The collection is housed at the Great North Museum: Hancock in Newcastle.

 The altar stones and inscriptions suggest the gods worshipped included Jupiter (two altar-stones), mother goddesses, of which one relief shows three seated female figures, and Silvanus.
 Water-related gods such as Neptune and Oceanus' altars have also been recovered, probably worshipped because of the fort's proximity to the river.

 Some remains of the bridge were thought to have been discovered in 1872 during the construction of the Swing Bridge over the Tyne, but contemporary scholarship suggests the site of the bridge remains unknown, and none of its fabric has been discovered.
 The length of the Roman bridge from bank to bank is estimated to have been 234 m.

 Recovered inscriptions may have adorned the bridge.
 Two large altars are thought to have stood to either side of the road on the bridge's central pier, while a monumental inscription is thought to have been erected on a small archway, also on the central pier, under which all traffic on the bridge had to pass.
 These two altar stones were dredged from the mud of the Tyne and are in remarkably good condition, which has led some scholars to believe they may have been ceremoniously dropped into the water from the bridge during some sort of dedication ceremony.
 They can now be seen in the Great North Museum.

 Two rare stone sarcophagi uncovered on the site of the former chapel are thought to have been used to bury members of a rich and powerful family from the fort of Pons Aelius.
 The body of a wealthy Roman was recovered alongside a silver hairpin.